pharmpy/batch_testing/README.rst

 .. start-longdesc

 Scripts for testing Pharmpy with batches of models.
-Run from pharmpy directory with
+Activate one of the testing environments of Pharmpy and then run

 .. code-block::

-  tox -e py38 -- pytest -s ../batch_testing/parser.py --model_dir=mypath
+  tox -e py311 -- --model_dir=mypath tests

 .. end-longdesc